The inertial Jacquet-Langlands correspondence: Introduction.

-\paragraph{Notation and conventions.} Fix a local non-archimedean field~$F$ of residue characteristic~$p$ and an algebraic closure~$\overline{F}/F$, and write~$\mbf$ for the residue field, $\fo_F$ for the ring of integers and~$\pi_F$ for a uniformizer.
+Fix a local non-archimedean field~$F$ of residue characteristic~$p$ and an algebraic closure~$\overline{F}/F$, and write~$\mbf$ for the residue field, $\mO_F$ for the ring of integers and~$\pi_F$ for a uniformizer.
 Similar notation will be used for other local fields and central division algebras over them (so for instance~$\be$ is the residue field of~$E$).
 Write~$F_d$ for the unramified extension of~$F$ of degree~$d$ in~$\overline{F}$, and~$\mbf_d$ for the extension of~$\mbf$ of degree~$d$ in the algebraic closure of~$\mbf$ given by the residue field of the maximal unramified extension of~$F$ in~$\overline{F}$.
 The group of Teichm\"uller roots of unity in~$F$ is denoted~$\mu_F$, and the absolute value on~$F$ is normalized so that $|\pi_F| = |\mbf|^{-1}$.
-Whenever discussing simple characters, a choice of additive character~$\psi_F$ of~$F$ will be made implicitly, and whenever $E/F$ is a finite extension this will be $\psi_E = \psi_F \circ \tr_{E/F}$.
+Whenever discussing simple characters, a choice of additive character~$\psi_F$ of~$F$ will be made implicitly and in such a way that whenever $E/F$ is a finite extension we have $\psi_E = \psi_F \circ \tr_{E/F}$.

 Representations of a locally profinite group like~$\GL_m(D)$ will be tacitly assumed to be smooth.
 The coefficient field will change in the course of the paper, but will always be an algebraically closed field of characteristic different from~$p$, and we will specify it explicitly when needed.
+When working with coefficients in an extension of~$\bQ_\ell$, the notation~$\br_\ell(\pi)$ will stand for semisimplified mod~$\ell$ reduction of an integral representation~$\pi$ (which is well-defined in all cases of interest in this paper, by the results of~\cite{Vignerasrepsbook}).
+When~$V$ is a finite length $\cbF_\ell[G]$-representation, we will sometimes use the notation~$[V]$ to denote the class of~$V$ in the Grothendieck group.

-Characters are not assumed to be unitary, and whenever a character~$\chi$ of a group~$G$ and a representation~$\pi$ of a subgroup $H \subseteq G$ are given, the representation $\pi \otimes \chi|_H$ will be called a \emph{twist} of~$\pi$; when~$G$ is a $p$-adic reductive group and~$\chi$ is an unramified character, this will be called an \emph{unramified twist}.
+Characters are not assumed to be unitary, and whenever a character~$\chi$ of a group~$G$ and a representation~$\pi$ of a subgroup $H \subseteq G$ are given, the representation $\pi \otimes \chi|_H$ will be called a \emph{twist} of~$\pi$.
+When~$G$ is a $p$-adic reductive group and~$\chi$ is an unramified character of~$G$, this will be called an \emph{unramified twist} of~$\pi$.

 For a central simple algebra~$A$ over~$F$ and $E/F$ a field extension in~$A$, the commutant of~$E$ in~$A$ will be denoted~$Z_A(E)$, and the centralizer and normalizer of~$E$ in~$G = A^\times$ will be denoted~$Z_G(E) = Z_A(E)^\times$ and $N_G(E)$ respectively.
 For $x \in G$, we write~$\ad(x)$ for the automorphism $z \mapsto xzx^{-1}$ of~$A$.